thibmeu/draft-arch/draft-ietf-keytrans-architecture.md

 queries that are inconsistent with it.

 This provides ample opportunity for users to detect when a fork has been presented, but isn't in itself sufficient for detection.

+### Out-of-Band Communication

-To detect forks, users must either use **peer-to-peer communication** or **anonymous communication** with the Transparency Log.
+To detect forks, users may either use **peer-to-peer communication** or **anonymous communication** with the Transparency Log.

 With peer-to-peer communication, two users gossip with each other to establish that they both have the same view of the log's data.
 This gossip is able to